 - Collaborate with CAPS staff in providing continuity of care and follow up for students with significant and emergent emotional and psychological needs

-- Maintain thorough and prompt documentation in the EHR system
+- Maintenance of thorough and prompt documentation into the EHR system on site

 MINIMUM QUALIFICATIONS (education/training and experience required):

-- Minimum of 3 years’ experience working in a college counseling center or other mental health center in higher education
+- Minimum of 2 years’ experience working in a college counseling center or other mental health center working with adolescents or adults

-- Knowledge of laws that pertain to CAPS, such as HIPAA, FERPA and ADA
+- Knowledge of laws that pertain to the provision of clinical mental health services such as HIPAA, FERPA and ADA

 PHYSICAL REQUIREMENTS AND/OR UNUSUAL HOURS: